Left-Right Husimi Representation of Chaotic Resonance States: Invariance and Factorization: Phase space representation of resonance states

 Another class of systems which are especially of interest for experimental realizations are time-continuous scattering systems, in particular two-dimensional billiards with escape like dielectric cavities~\cite{CaoWie2015} or the three-disk scattering system~\cite{GasRic1989c, PotWeiBarKuhStoZwo2012, BarWeiPotStoKuhZwo2013, WeiBarKuhPolSch2014, CviArtMaiTan2020}.
 In position space, resonance states are solutions of the Helmholtz equation fulfilling outgoing boundary conditions,

 for right resonance states $\psiR(\vecr)$, where $\Delta$ is the Laplace operator in two dimensions, $n(\vecr)$ is the local refractive index, and $k$ is the complex wavenumber.
 The imaginary part of $k$ is proportional to the dimensionless decay rate $\gamma$~\cite{CaoWie2015, SchKet2023}.
-Left resonance states $\psiL(\vecr)$ fulfill
+Left resonance states $\psiL(\vecr)$ fulfill an incoming boundary condition and